 Support information for IBM® SDK, Java™ Technology Edition, Version 7 Release 1 that is not available in the user documentation.

-The documentation to support this release is available in IBM Knowledge Center.
+The documentation to support this release is available in the online product documentation.

 Supplementary information, including late breaking news, is included in this support document.